-- Supply Chain Mapping Study (Phase 1) focuses on essential medical products related to COVID-19 to help national governments address disruptions caused by mobility restrictions during pandemic and ease barriers to facilitate supply chain resilience of inputs.
-The medical products cover coveralls, gloves, hospital disinfectants, surgical Masks and respirators, and their associated components for the production.
-The study mapped trade flows of these products within and outside SASEC countries, identified opportunities for regional supply chain and binding constraints, and provides policy recommendations on harmonization of PPE product standards and agreements for mutual recognition of certifications, identification of tariff line and excluding them from the sensitive list under SAFTA, business competitiveness by reducing or abolishing VAT and other indirect taxes, promoting capacity building exercises, reduction of compliance requirements, and implementing SASEC-friendly procurement policies, a SASEC-wide platform/business forum to enable dialogue between producers and buyers of PPE products in the region, and explore scope for starting direct air-freight services. - Supply Chain Mapping Study (Phase 2) has explored the possibility for improving the regional supply chain among the SASEC countries promoting industry-to-industry linkage building on national economic corridors.
-It looked at sectors/ products with the highest growth potential based on trade shares and FDI flows, e.g., textiles/ apparel and food processing (for traditional sectors), and electronics/electrical equipment and automobiles (for emerging sectors), and recommended measures to develop them.
-For textiles, suggestions included institutional support, incentive schemes and preferential tariffs.
+- Supply Chain Mapping Study (Phase 1) focuses on essential medical products related to COVID-19 to help national governments address disruptions caused by mobility restrictions during the pandemic and ease barriers to facilitate supply chain resilience of inputs.
+The medical products cover overalls, gloves, hospital disinfectants, surgical masks and respirators, and their associated components for the production.
+The study mapped trade flows of these products within and outside SASEC countries, identified opportunities for regional supply chain and binding constraints, and provides policy recommendations on harmonization of personal protective equipment (PPE) product standards and agreements for mutual recognition of certifications, identification of tariff line and excluding them from the sensitive list under SAFTA, business competitiveness by reducing or abolishing value-added tax (VAT) and other indirect taxes, promoting capacity-building exercises, reduction of compliance requirements, and implementing SASEC-friendly procurement policies, a SASEC-wide platform/business forum to enable dialogue between producers and buyers of PPE products in the region, and explore the scope for starting direct airfreight services. - Supply Chain Mapping Study (Phase 2) has explored the possibility for improving the regional supply chain among the SASEC countries by promoting industry-to-industry linkage building on national economic corridors.
+It looked at sectors/products with the highest growth potential based on trade shares and foreign direct investment (FDI) flows, textiles/apparel and food processing (for traditional sectors). e.a.. and electronics/electrical equipment and automobiles (for emerging sectors), and recommended measures to develop them.
+For textiles, suggestions included institutional support, incentive schemes, and preferential tariffs.
 For food (specifically shrimp trade), suggestions included enhanced cold chain facilities and harmonizing trade documentation.
-RCI related recommendations include review of tariff and quota, testing facility for cross-border trade, coordinated development of logistics (especially cold chain for food products, direct ocean freight for textile and direct cargo flights for electronics), and SASEC joint investment policy called to facilitate Indian OEM for auto products, in addition to promotion of the sectors in each country by incentives for investment including FDI and technology upgrading, zone development and capacity development.
-Quality power supply was highlighted for electronic products. - The study also explored opportunities for SASEC countries to expand export to Southeast Asian countries, taking into account that the SASEC region works as an integrated economic system as a result of the SASEC program.
-The potential economic value of developing value chains between SA and SEA was analyzed for a range of products, with appropriate hard and soft interventions to develop them.
-Revisiting tariff was recommended also for developing South Asia-SEA supply chain. - Scoping study on Strengthening Institutional Mechanism for tourism in SASEC.
-A recently completed study on strengthening institutional mechanisms for SASEC tourism identified three priority tourism circuits based on strength of focus/ global uniqueness; regional cooperation potential, and economic impact, among others.
-Investment budgets for product development, marketing and capacity building were presented for the (i) Buddhist tourism circuit; (ii) Medical tourism circuit; and (iii) Sea cruise tourism circuit.
+Regional cooperation and integration (RCI)-related recommendations include review of tariff and quota, testing facility for cross-border trade, coordinated development of logistics (especially cold chain for food products, direct ocean freight for textile and direct cargo flights for electronics), and SASEC joint investment policy called to facilitate Indian original equipment manufacturer (OEM) for auto products, in addition to promotion of the sectors in each country by incentives for investment including FDI and technology upgrading, zone development and capacity development.
+Quality power supply was highlighted for electronic products.

+- The study also explored opportunities for SASEC countries to expand export to Southeast Asian countries, taking into account that the SASEC region works as an integrated economic system as a result of the SASEC program.
+The potential economic value of developing value chains between South Asia and Southeast Asia was analyzed for a range of products, with appropriate hard and soft interventions to develop them.
+Revisiting tariff was recommended also for developing South Asia-Southeast Asia supply chain. - Scoping study on Strengthening Institutional Mechanism for tourism in SASEC.
+A recently completed study on strengthening institutional mechanisms for SASEC tourism identified three priority tourism circuits based on strength of focus/global uniqueness; regional cooperation potential, and economic impact, among others.
+Investment budgets for product development, marketing and capacity building were presented for the (i) Buddhist tourism circuit; (ii) medical tourism circuit; and (iii) sea cruise tourism circuit.
 These will be supplemented by measures to lower physical and procedural border constraints.
-Infrastructure investments at borders, plus modernization/ digital transformation of processes, will result in more seamless movement of tourists across borders.
+Infrastructure investments at borders, plus modernization/digital transformation of processes, will result in a more seamless movement of tourists across borders.
 The study was prepared by the SASEC secretariat for the proposal of new Initiative Regional Tourism Program.